The Rocking-Horse Winner

-Plot summary
+Synopsis

-The story describes a young middle-class Englishwoman who "had no luck".
-Though outwardly successful, she is haunted by a sense of failure; her husband is a ne'er-do-well and her work as a commercial artist does not earn as much as she would like.
-The family's life exceeds its income and unspoken anxiety about money permeates the household.
+The story describes a young, middle-class Englishwoman who "had no luck".
+Although outwardly successful, she is haunted by a sense of failure; her husband is a ne'er-do-well, and her work as a commercial artist does not earn as much as she would like.
+The family's life exceeds its income, and unspoken anxiety about money permeates the household.
 Her children, a son Paul and his two sisters, sense this anxiety; they even claim they can hear the house whispering "There must be more money".

 Paul tells his Uncle Oscar Cresswell about betting on horse races with Bassett, the gardener.
-He has been placing bets using his pocket money and has won and saved three hundred and twenty pounds.
-Sometimes he says he is "sure" of a winner for an upcoming race and the horses he names do in fact win, sometimes at remarkable odds.
+He has been placing bets using his pocket money, and he has won and saved £320.
+Sometimes he says he is "sure" of a winner for an upcoming race, and the horses he names do in fact win, sometimes at remarkable odds.
 Uncle Oscar and Bassett both place large bets on the horses Paul names.

-After more winnings, Paul and Oscar arrange to give the mother a gift of five thousand pounds but the gift only lets her spend more.
+After more winnings, Paul and Oscar arrange to give the mother a gift of £5,000, but the gift only lets her spend more.
 Disappointed, Paul tries harder than ever to be "lucky".
 As the Derby approaches, Paul is determined to learn the winner.
 Concerned about his health, his mother rushes home from a party and discovers his secret.
 He has been spending hours riding his rocking horse, sometimes all night long, until he "gets there", into a clairvoyant state where he can be sure of the winner's name.

 Paul remains ill through the day of the Derby.
 Informed by Cresswell, Bassett has placed Paul's bet on Malabar, at fourteen to one.
-When he is informed by Bassett that he now has 80,000 pounds, Paul, excited, tells his mother how "lucky" he is.
-Unfortunately, Paul died the next night.
+When he is informed by Bassett that he now has £80,000, Paul, excited, tells his mother how "lucky" he is.
+Paul dies the next night.

-Characters

-Paul: A young boy who notices that his mother doesn't love him and his sisters, even though she "adores" them.
-When he receives a rocking horse for Christmas, he rides it often and comes to find that he can predict what horse is going to win the next big horse race.

-Hester: Paul's mother.
-She becomes "dissatisfied with her marriage" when she finds that her husband is not lucky and doesn't make enough money.

-Bassett: The family gardener and friend.
-Is the one who gets Paul into horse racing and later becomes "betting partners".

-Oscar Creswell: Paul's uncle and his mother's brother.
-Provided the money that Paul used to make his first win at the horse race.
-Signed the lawyer papers for Paul's mother to receive "one thousand pounds at a time, on the mother's birthday, for the next five years".
-Oscar becomes partners with Paul and Bassett.